opes/byoh/README.md

 --

-# Server Setup Part 1: Creating you server
+# Server Setup Part 1: Creating your server
 ## Prerequisites
 ### <a name="domain"></a>Domain Name